Submissions

 References

 The Vancouver system of referencing should be used.
-Authors are responsible for the accuracy of each reference and checking them against the original article.
-Provide a list of references, double-spaced, after the text.
-Cite references in the text using [ ] bracket and Arabic numerals in the order in which they appear in the text.
-Abbreviate titles of journals according to MEDLINE.
+Authors are responsible for the accuracy of each reference and for verifying them against the original article.
+References should be listed in double spacing after the main text.
+Citations in the text should be indicated using Arabic numerals within square brackets [ ] in the order in which they first appear.
+Journal titles should be abbreviated according to MEDLINE standards.
+Inclusion of DOI numbers for all references, wherever available, is compulsory.

 Like: text [1, 2, 3].